-Rose wine contains a number of beneficial compounds with potential antioxidant and anti-inflammatory properties.
-Polyphenols in rose wine might help to lower LDL, or bad cholesterol, while potassium can lower blood pressure.
+Rosé wine contains a number of beneficial compounds with potential antioxidant and anti-inflammatory properties.
+Polyphenols in rosé wine might help to lower LDL, or bad cholesterol, while potassium can lower blood pressure.
 Anti-inflammatory qualities in wine have the potential to reduce the risk of rheumatoid arthritis.
 As with cardiovascular benefits, positive effects are linked to moderate consumption.
 High levels of alcohol consumption negate these benefits.

-Rose wine is relatively low in calories, making it a diet-friendly choice.
-A 5 oz. glass of rose wine contains around 82 calories, making it one of the lowest calorie alcoholic drink choices available.
-The fresh, crisp flavor of rose wine makes it an ideal spring and summer wine, pairing equally well with pasta, chicken or even a meal cooked on the grill.
+Rosé wine is relatively low in calories, making it a diet-friendly choice.
+A 5 oz. glass of rosé wine contains around 82 calories, making it one of the lowest calorie alcoholic drink choices available.
+The fresh, crisp flavor of rosé wine makes it an ideal spring and summer wine, pairing equally well with pasta, chicken or even a meal cooked on the grill.

 Red wines, fermented with the skins, have the highest levels of this beneficial antioxidant.
-Winemakers strain the skins from white wine immediately and rose wines early in the production process, causing these wines to have much lower levels of resveratrol.
-Some rose wines, particularly American ones, might contain a blend of red and white wines, increasing the level of resveratrol.
-Although you can enjoy rose for its other benefits, go red for resveratrol.
+Winemakers strain the skins from white wine immediately and rosé wines early in the production process, causing these wines to have lower levels of resveratrol.
+Though rosé wines contain more resveratrol than white wines, they contains less than red ones.